 There's not really a "right" answer on which size to get.
 It really comes down to a combination of convenience and price.
 It's more convenient to use a larger card.
 But there tends to be a sweet spot in the market at any given time, and if you go to the cards that are much bigger than that, the cost per gigabyte can suddenly jump.

 The most common sizes available these days range from 32GB to 128GB, but you can also get 16GB, 256GB, and even 512GB cards.
 And because the SD card market moves along with the advances in SD card technology, the larger cards are coming down in price pretty consistently.
 Right now, the sweet spot is probably around the 64GB to 128GB sizes.

 In most cases, you can expect much the same speed from cards of the same model with different storage capacity.
 That is, as an example, a SanDisk Extreme 32GB will give you much the same speed as a SanDisk Extreme 128GB SD card.

-Price aside, below are guides on how much video footage and many still photos you can expect to fit on a 32GB or 64GB card with a GoPro HERO4.
-Please note that these refer only to the data that can be stored on a card and have nothing to do with expected battery life, which is a separate issue.
+Below are guides on how much video footage and many still photos you can expect to fit on a 32GB or 64GB card with a GoPro HERO4.
+Please note that these refer only to the data that can be stored on a card and have nothing to do with battery life you can expect to get when filming, which is a separate issue.